 Don’t you think this mindset should change?

-By default, society thinks that those new daughters in law should take care of the kitchen and every other household responsibility.
+By default, society thinks that the new daughters-in-law has to take care of every home chore.

 Dear society, do you teach your daughters to cook?